mircohoehne/e2e-taxi-ride-duration-prediction/README.md

 ## Data / Model Monitoring

-For a demonstration of the monitoring you can refer to the following notebook: [02_monitoring.ipynb](notebooks/02_monitoring.ipynb).
+For a demonstration of the monitoring you can refer to the following notebook: [02_monitoring.ipynb](notebooks/02_monitoring.ipynb), which also includes a sample report.
 Alternatively Monitoring can be deployed as a Prefect task and run on a schedule.

 ## Orchestration with Prefect